Looking for a hands-on way to engage your classroom with history?

 Dates available: mid-May to Labour Day

-Program times available from 10 a.m. - 2 p.m.
+Program times available from 10 a.m. to 2 p.m.

 Total time: 75 minutes